Simulating spin chains using a superconducting circuit: gauge invariance, superadiabatic transport, and broken time-reversal symmetry: SI1: Driven three-level system in the Gell-Mann representation

 We neglect the fast rotating terms at $\tilde{\omega} + \omega_{12}$ and $\tilde{\omega} + \omega_{01}$ and obtain

 which produces \cite{James2007} a two-photon complex coupling with Rabi frequency $\Omega_{02} = \tilde{\Omega}_{01}\tilde{\Omega}_{12}/(2\Delta)$ and phase $\phi_{02} = 2\tilde{\varphi} + \pi$,

-allowing us to use this coupling as a counterdiabatic Hamiltonian $H_{\rm cd}(t)$ as in Eq. \eqref{eq:cd}.
-Note that the relative phase $2 \tilde{\varphi}$ between the counterdiabatic two-photon pulse and the STIRAP pulses is fixed during the evolution: once defined at one time, it will remain the same at any other time due to the frequency matching relation $2\tilde{\omega} = \omega_{01} + \omega_{02}$ (see also Suppplementary Note 2).
+allowing us eventually to use this coupling as a counterdiabatic Hamiltonian $H_{\rm cd}(t)$ as in Eq. \eqref{eq:cd}.
+Note that the relative phase $2 \tilde{\varphi}$ between the counterdiabatic two-photon pulse and the STIRAP pulses is fixed during the evolution: once defined at one time, it will remain the same at any other time due to the frequency matching relation $2\tilde{\omega} = \omega_{01} + \omega_{02}$.